 Short Biography Millicent Fawcett

 Millicent Garrett was born in Aldeburgh, Suffolk in 1846 to a prosperous middle-class family.
-When she was twelve, Millicent was sent to London, with her sister Elizabeth Garrett Anderson (first female doctor in UK) to study at a private boarding school in Blackheath.
+When she was twelve, Millicent was sent to London, with her sister Elizabeth Garrett Anderson (the first female doctor in UK) to study at a private boarding school in Blackheath.
 Being educated in London, gave Millicent a great interest in literature and education, which lasted throughout her life.
 A key moment occurred when she was 19 and went to hear a speech by the radical MP, John Stuart Mill.
 Mill was an early advocate of universal women’s suffrage.
 His speech on equal rights for women made a big impression on Millicent, and she became actively involved in his campaign.
 She was impressed by Mills practical support for women’s rights on the basis of utilitarianism – rather than abstract principles.
 Millicent was also moved to support the women’s suffrage movement when her sister Elizabeth struggled to be employed as a doctor.
 Millicent later wrote:

 ‘I cannot say I became a suffragist’, she later wrote.
 ‘I always was one, from the time I was old enough to think at all about the principles of Representative Government’